scala/sbt-scala-module/README.md

 repositories.
 Reducing duplication makes maintenance easier and helps ensure consistency.

-A major feature of the plugin is automated tag-based publishing.
+A major feature of the plugin is automated tag-based publishing using sbt-ci-release.
 A release is made by pushing a tag to GitHub.

-Travis-CI then stages artifacts on Sonatype.
-Pressing "Close" and "Release" in the Sonatype web UI will then send the artifacts to Maven Central.
+The plugin also brings in
+  - sbt-travisci to set the `scalaVersion` and `crossScalaVersions`
+  - sbt-dynver to set the `version` based on the git history
+  - sbt-header
+  - sbt-osgi

 ## Usage

 Add the plugin to the `project/plugins.sbt` file:

 ```
-addSbtPlugin("org.scala-lang.modules" % "sbt-scala-module" % "2.0.0")
+addSbtPlugin("org.scala-lang.modules" % "sbt-scala-module" % "2.1.0")
 ```

 Then, in your `build.sbt` add:

 ```
-import ScalaModulePlugin._

-scalaModuleSettings // in a multi-project build, you might want to apply these settings only to the
+// In a multi-project build, you might want to apply these settings only to the
 // main project (see e.g. scala-parallel-collections)
+ScalaModulePlugin.scalaModuleSettings

+// For JVM projects
+ScalaModulePlugin.scalaModuleSettingsJVM

 name         := "<module name>"
 repoName     := "<GitHub repo name>" // the repo under github.com/scala/, only required if different from name
 organization := "<org>"              // only required if different from "org.scala-lang.modules"
-version      := "<module version>"

-// The plugin uses `scalaVersionsByJvm` to set `crossScalaVersions in ThisBuild` according to the JVM major version.
-// The `scalaVersion in ThisBuild` is set to `crossScalaVersions.value.head`.
-scalaVersionsByJvm in ThisBuild := {
-  val v211 = "2.11.12"
-  val v212 = "2.12.8"
-  val v213 = "2.13.0-RC1"
-  // Map[JvmMajorVersion, List[(ScalaVersion, UseForPublishing)]]
-  Map(
-    8 -> List(v211 -> true, v212 -> true, v213 -> true),
-    9 -> List(v211, v212, v213).map(_ -> false))
-}

 mimaPreviousVersion := Some("1.0.0") // enables MiMa (`None` by default, which disables it)